QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 ### Restricting  $\mu_t = \bar \mu$ for all $t$

-We make a brief digression to solve a different problem than the Ramsey problem defined above.
+We take  a brief detour to solve a restricted version of  the Ramsey problem defined above.

 First, recall that a Ramsey planner chooses $\vec \mu$ to maximize the government's value function {eq}`eq:Ramseyvalue`subject to equation  {eq}`eq:inflation101`.